 Next, it’s important to request your medical records from your previous provider.
 Your medical records provide a detailed summary of your medical history, with all known treatments, medications, and lab results.
 Obtaining your medical records plays a crucial role in your medical malpractice case and without this information, it will be extremely hard to win your case.
 Your records can be used to prove the negligence of your doctor, so it’s best to obtain these documents before you file your claim.

 Keeping a journal of your health can be useful if you believe you’re a victim of medical malpractice.
 Record symptoms, thoughts, and feelings to document your experience.
 It’s important to address mental and physical symptoms and explain how the medical error has impacted your life.
 Writing an entry every day with as much detail as possible can be an important tool used in your medical malpractice claim and can help recover necessary compensation.

 Contact an Attorney

 Working with a medical malpractice attorney can help you accurately represent yourself in a claim.
 Schedule a consultation with multiple firms to ensure they are a good fit for your case.
 Provide all the evidence you have gathered thus far, including your medical records, journal entries and any other documentation.
 Make sure you are as detailed as possible.
 At this point, your attorney will have enough information to build a case.
 This is a difficult time and you shouldn’t have to go through it alone.
-The experienced medical malpractice attorneys at Spector Law Group can provide insight and are here to fight for your justice, rights, and fair compensation.
+The experienced medical malpractice attorneys at Spector Injury & Accident Lawyers can provide insight and are here to fight for your justice, rights, and fair compensation.